 Zantac

-The antacid Zantac — known as ranitidine in generic form — is available over the counter or as a prescription.
-People can take the drug orally in pill and liquid form or intravenously as an injection.
+The antacid Zantac — known as ranitidine in generic form — was available over the counter or as a prescription in the United States until April 2020.
+You can no longer buy ranitidine products in the U.S.

-Over-the-counter and prescription Zantac have different instructions for use.
-Depending on the reason for the health provider prescribing Zantac, the dosages will vary.
+Over-the-counter and prescription versions of Zantac made with ranitidine have different usage instructions.
+Depending on the reason for its use, the dosages will vary.

 Hospitals use the Zantac injection for patients with pathological hypersecretory conditions or intractable duodenal ulcers, or as an alternative to the oral medication.